 Wondering how to end your personal statement?
-To help make this part of the applying to uni process a little bit more straightforward we spoke to over twenty universities to find out how much impact the end of your personal statement can have on your application and how to conclude it with a bang.
+To help make this part of the university applications process a little bit more straightforward, we spoke to over 20 universities to find out how much impact the end of your personal statement can have on your application – and how to conclude it with a bang.

-To kick us off Laura Knight, education liaison officer at Staffordshire University explained why the the end to your personal statement is so important.
+To kick us off, Laura Knight, education liaison officer at Staffordshire University, explained why the end to your personal statement is so important:

-“A strong conclusion gives a roundup of the evidence a student has given in their statement to show how their knowledge, skills and experiences have and will enable them to come to university and not only want to learn more but also want to succeed in the future”
+"A strong conclusion gives a roundup of the evidence a student has given in their statement to show how their knowledge, skills and experiences will enable them to come to university and not only want to learn more but also want to succeed in the future."

-Here are the eight things you must do when concluding your personal statement and why it matters.
-Do this and you’ll nail it.
+Here are the eight things you should do when concluding your personal statement and why they matter: follow these tips and you’ll nail it.

 1. Remember your personal statement could be key to you getting an offer

-Paul Starkey, director of recruitment and admissions at the University of Bolton told us that “it’s one of the only opportunities to really stand out, not only talking about academic study, but also showing knowledge of the course you’re interested in and any extra-curricular activities relevant to your application”.
-Bangor University’s Emma Harris, added that “a strong conclusion is essential to leave no doubt in the reader's mind that you deserve an offer”.
+Paul Starkey, director of recruitment and admissions at the University of Bolton, told us that "it’s one of the only opportunities to really stand out, not only talking about academic study, but also showing knowledge of the course you’re interested in and any extra-curricular activities relevant to your application."

 2. Keep it simple